 Blackberry benefits for health

 These tiny, black seeded fruits are high in fiber, thereby promoting lower cholesterol.
 Blackberries in your diet control blood sugar levels by slowing the rate of sugar absorption, so they are an excellent fruit for your daily diet.
-Just one cup of blackberries provide your body with half of the daily recommended vitamin C!
-One cup of blackberries provide one third of your daily vitamin K. Blackberries also provide manganese, which is beneficial for bone growth.
+Just one cup of blackberries provides your body with half of the daily recommended vitamin C!
+One cup of blackberries provides one-third of your daily vitamin K. Blackberries also provide manganese, which is beneficial for bone growth.

 - Just like honey, blackberries help to regenerate the skin.